Adaptation of animals to water

 How animals are influenced by water around them depends on the relative importance of surface tension and gravity.
 Some insects are able to rest on the surface of a pond without falling through the surface into the pond because, being very light, the gravitational force pushing them down is small compared to the surface tension holding them up.
 However, for the same reason, they can get stuck in the pond surface by surface tension.
 Mammals, being much heaver than insects, are dominated by gravity.
 They will penetrate the surface of a pond, but can’t rest on the surface.
-Generally speaking, animals less than 2.73mm will be dominated by surface tension (although it does depend on their shape as well as their size), whereas animals bigger than this will be dominated by gravity.
+Generally speaking, animals less than the capillary length of water (2.73mm) will be dominated by surface tension (although it does depend on their shape as well as their size), whereas animals bigger than this will be dominated by gravity.

 Although insects can’t generally penetrate the surface of a pond, some insects have evolved means of using hydrophobic surfaces to do just this.
 Various animals have also adapted to use hydrophobic properties to stop their fur or feathers becoming waterlogged.
 We will look at various examples of how some animals use hydrophobic surfaces to their advantage.